-The Tea Cosy at 33 George Street is one of the nicest cafes The Rocks has to offer, it’s a fantastic find – especially the cute and quiet garden at the back.
-It’s famed for its homemade scones and jam – and it’s tea cosies.
+The Tea Cosy at 7 Atherden Street is one of the nicest cafes The Rocks has to offer, it’s famous for its homemade scones and jam – and its tea cosies.

 2. Hunt Ghosts

-The Tea Cosy is not the only haunted place in The Rocks.
+There is a lot of haunted place in The Rocks.
 With a past involving murders, crime and the odd case of the plague, it’s not surprising.

-From Hamish, the friendly ghost who doesn’t like noise at the Lord Nelson Hotel to the more sinister sounding presence that stands over the bed of single women staying at the famous Russell Hotel you can’t wander around the Rocks without invading the space of a spirit.
+From Hamish, the friendly ghost who doesn’t like noise at the Lord Nelson Hotel to the more sinister-sounding presence that stands over the bed of single women staying in Room No8 at the famous Russell Hotel, you can’t wander around The Rocks without invading the space of a spirit.

 3. Try a Silent Disco